Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 In the Networking GUI Window, click on the `Physical NICs` Tab.
 This will display the available physical NICs on the server.
 The Dell Server utilized in the COSMIAC/RAPID Lab Environment has 6 physical NICs immediately available for use.
 The list of physical NICs are labeled `vmnic0-vmnic5` respectively.

-These physical NICs will be your interfaces for internet communication, and the associated hardware connections to your commercial internet services will be accessed utilizing these `vmnics`.
-These `vmnics` will be attached to your switches in the following sections as your uplinks.
+These physical NICs will be your interfaces for internet communication, and the associated hardware connections to your commercial internet services will be accessed utilizing these vmnics.
+These vmnics will be attached to your switches in the following sections as your uplinks.
 #### vSwitches

 In the Networking GUI Window, click on the `Virtual Switches` Tab.
 This will bring up the configuration menu of your vSwitches on the ESXi Host Machine.
 Most of the configuration settings of the vSwitches will be left at a default.